Home > Blog > Capability of the PCB Surface Mount Plant

 Component Placement

-In the PCB assembly, for component placement we will review the two major equipment machines required:
+In the PCB assembly, for component placement, we will review the two major equipment machines required:

-- Pick & Place Machine - Coming from its name, the machine priority is to pick and place the components directly onto the bare board.
+- Pick & Place Machine - Coming from its name, the machine's priority is to pick and place the components directly onto the bare board.
 Most probably this is the most fascinating machinery in the assembly industry.
 In general, this process is done by hand and this is where the standard sizing comes in handy.
 Whenever the components are of a standard size, a piece of equipment like this can be used, which will take less time and of course better quality.
-The pick and place machines are programmed to an enormous level of accuracy and it is impossible to make mistakes, unlike the human hand.
+The pick-and-place machines are programmed to an enormous level of accuracy and it is impossible to make mistakes, unlike the human hand.
 They achieve amazing speeds and predetermined designs are the easiest to produce.

 Glue Machine - This is the hard part.
-The machines are accurate and basically place dots of glue on the board, where the components will sit.
+The machines are accurate and place dots of glue on the board, where the components will sit.
 It is extremely hard to be done by hand and many issues were presented with this type of equipment.
 It is extremely helpful for double-sided PCBs!

 - Soldering Machine - The PCBs have to pass through a wave of molten solder so the components get soldered.
 This is where the name of this machine comes from.
-At the beginning of the process, a layer of flux is applied in order to clean all the components so the solder can adhere.
+At the beginning of the process, a layer of flux is applied to clean all the components so the solder can adhere.
 Then in the oven, a solder waveforms a connection between the component leads and contacts their respective holes.

 Inspection